FlowPure: Continuous Normalizing Flows for Adversarial Purification: Introduction

-\item We propose two variants of FlowPure: 1) a \textit{deterministic} variant that can rely on existing knowledge of attacks for effective purification of known threats, and 2) a \textit{stochastic} variant that relies on Gaussian noise offering broad-spectrum robustness.
+\item We propose two variants of FlowPure: 1) a \textit{deterministic} variant that can rely on existing knowledge of attacks for purification of known threats, and 2) a \textit{stochastic} variant that relies on Gaussian noise for broad-spectrum robustness.

-\item We evaluate FlowPure across several attack strategies, parametrizations and types of noise.
-We demonstrate that FlowPure trained on adversarial noise improves state-of-the-art in preprocessor-blind settings with no degradation in standard accuracy.
-We also evaluate FlowPure under worst-case, fully adaptive white-box attacks, and show that our Gaussian-trained variant outperforms existing purification methods.
+\item We evaluate FlowPure across several settings and attack strategies, and show that our deterministic variant achieves state-of-the-art performance in preprocessor-blind scenarios with no degradation in standard accuracy, and that our stochastic variant outperforms existing purification methods in worst-case fully adaptive white-box attacks.

-\item Finally, we demonstrate that FlowPure can serve as a highly effective adversarial detector, achieving near-perfect detection accuracy against oblivious PGD attacks, even at low perturbation levels.
+\item Finally, we demonstrate that FlowPure can potentially serve as an effective adversarial detector, achieving near-perfect detection accuracy against oblivious PGD attacks, even at low perturbation levels.

 \end{itemize}